 The menu has a mix of traditional French mountain food with a bit of a british and American BBQ influence.
 Everything is freshly prepared on site.
 They make their own pasta, mince the meat for their burgers and make their own sausages.

-The head chef, Chris Venning, took some time out to show us around the kitchen.
+The head chef, Ross Venning, took some time out to show us around the kitchen.
 He is very proud of his many ‘toys’ used to create the delicious meals, including a smoker that had been imported from the US.

 It is a very friendly restaurant, I saw the staff chatting with other guests like old friends.
 Combine that with the creative menu and stunning flavours and you’ve got a restaurant that you simply must visit on a Les Gets snowboarding holiday.